-Have you ever taken a medicinal plant and experienced that deep yellow color stain and that intense bitter flavor?
+Have you ever taken a medicinal plant and experienced that deep yellow colour stain and that intense bitter flavour?
 Perhaps you will come to appreciate it once you finish reading this article!

 A little history